If your child is absent from school, please telephone or text the school office. Landline: 07 862 7172 Office mobile: 021 277 3214

-All classrooms are equipped with interactive whiteboards, computers and iPads.
-In addition to these, a wide array of individualised technologies and adaptations are used and available throughout the school, dependant on individual student needs.
+All classrooms are equipped with interactive whiteboards or panels, computers and iPads.
+In addition to these, a wide array of individualised technologies and adaptations are used and available throughout the school, dependent on individual student needs.

 These are most commonly abbreviated here at school to KCs (key competences); KCIs (key competency indicators) and the KCP (Key Competency Pathway).